ADVM-022 Intravitreal Gene Therapy for DME (INFINITY)

 Detailed Description

-ADVM-022 (AAV.7m8-aflibercept) is a gene therapy product developed for the treatment of serious retinal vascular diseases including Diabetic Macular Edema (DME).
-DME affects up to 10% of people with diabetes is caused by fluid accumulation in the macula and is the most frequent cause of sight loss in people with diabetic retinopathy.
-Available therapies for treating DME include laser and anti-vascular endothelial growth factor (anti-VEGF) drugs.
-Anti-VEGFs require frequent and long-term intravitreal (IVT) injections to achieve and maintain efficacy.
-A one-time IVT administration of ADVM-022 has the potential to treat DME by providing durable expression of an anti-VEGF protein (aflibercept) to limit abnormal blood vessel leakage.
-ADVM-022 is designed to reduce the current treatment burden which often results in undertreatment, progression of disease and subsequent vision loss in patients with DME.
+ADVM-022 (also known as Ixo-vec and AAV.7m8-aflibercept) is an investigational gene therapy product developed for the treatment of serious retinal vascular diseases including Diabetic Macular Edema (DME), a vision-threatening complication of diabetic retinopathy.
+DME can affect up to 10% of individuals with both type 1 and type 2 diabetes mellitus.
+Current therapies for treating DME include anti-vascular endothelial growth factor (anti-VEGF) agents that require frequent and long-term intravitreal (IVT) injections to achieve and maintain efficacy.
+ADVM-022 is intended provide sustained intraocular expression of aflibercept from a single IVT injection to potentially reduce the current treatment burden and prevent disease progression and vision loss due to undertreatment.

 Study Type